 In addition to the sweating itself, you might experience body odor and itching because of hyperhidrosis.
 In particularly sweaty areas such as your armpits, you might notice some skin changes like discoloration or cracks.

-If changing your lifestyle alone isn’t effectively eliminating excessive sweating, the team at The Dermatology Center of Worcester can treat you with Botox® injections.
-Best known as a treatment for wrinkles, Botox works against excessive sweating by deactivating the nerve signals responsible for your sweat overproduction.
+If changing your lifestyle alone isn’t effectively eliminating excessive sweating, there are other multiple options that the team at The Dermatology Center of Worcester can offer.

 Get effective care for your excessive sweating today by scheduling an appointment over the phone or online at The Dermatology Center of Worcester today.